How to choose the right career coach/consultant (even if you’re not sure you need one yet.)

 Or maybe that’s just me?

-ANOTHER WEIRD FACT: For one of my programmes, I created an alter-ego called Loochia.
+ANOTHER WEIRD FACT: For my smallest programme 30minute programme (Derailed!), I created an alter-ego called Loochia.
 She helps me explain the important psychology that underpins happiness and change in stories that are sometimes ridiculous.

-Here’s a link to an experiment Instagram account that I play with when I have a few minutes (or a spare hour to get all that make-up on).
+Here’s a link to an experimental Instagram account that I play with when I have a few minutes (or a spare hour to get all that make-up on).